informalsystems/quint/doc/lang.md

 ```

 In a more general case, you can write `unchanged(t)` for a tuple `t` that
-contains names of state variables; tuples can be nested.
+contains names of state variables; tuples may be nested.

 ### Stutter and nostutter